Transforming Fading Channel from Fast to Slow: Intelligent Refracting Surface Aided High-Mobility Communication: Introduction

 However, existing works on IRS have mostly considered its reflecting mode for assisting the communications of low-mobility users (i.e., slow fading channels to/from the IRS) with one or more IRSs deployed at fixed locations, which are generally inapplicable to high-mobility scenarios such as high-speed vehicular communication.
 In such case, due to the environment's random scattering and vehicle's high speed, the transmitted signal from the BS usually arrives at the user's receiver over multiple propagation paths with rapidly time-varying phase shifts at different Doppler frequencies, which leads to a superimposed fast fading channel (i.e., the overall channel's amplitude and phase both vary substantially over time) \cite{gold}.
 As a result, the communication performance in terms of achievable rate or non-outage probability can be severely degraded.
 In \cite{bass}, IRSs deployed at fixed locations on the roadside were proposed to assist the high-speed vehicular communication by tuning the IRS reflection to compensate for the severe Doppler effect.
 In \cite{dsce}, IRS channel estimation was investigated with the Doppler effect taken into account.
 However, these studies assumed that each IRS is deployed at a fixed location, which renders very limited time for it to assist the communication between the BS and a high-mobility user passing by it.

 To circumvent the above difficulty, we consider a new IRS-aided high-mobility communication system in this paper, where IRS with a large number of {\it refracting} elements is employed with a high-speed vehicle (such as car, train, etc.) to aid the communication between the user (passenger) residing in it and a remote BS, as shown in Fig.~\ref{config}.
 To reap the full passive beamforming gain of the IRS with its optimally tuned passive refraction, the acquisition of the accurate CSI for each refracting element/sub-surface is crucial.
 However, this problem is more practically challenging in our considered IRS-aided high mobility communication scenario as compared to the conventional low-mobility cases with slow fading channels to/from the IRS, which were considered in most of the existing literature on IRS.
 Specifically, due to user's high mobility, the IRS-refracted path and the other non-IRS-refracted paths all change in phase more rapidly over time, which in general requires more frequent channel training/estimation and thus can reduce the data transmission time substantially.
 To tackle this challenge in IRS-aided high mobility communication, we propose a new and customized transmission protocol to conduct efficient channel estimation and refraction design for the proposed on-vehicle IRS system to achieve high communication rate and yet low outage probability.
-The main contributions of this paper are summarized as follows:
+The main contributions of this paper are summarized as follows: \begin{itemize} \item First, our proposed new transmission protocol for the on-vehicle IRS exploits both the quasi-static channel between the IRS and user both moving at the same high speed (as the vehicle) and the line-of-sight (LoS) dominant channel between the BS and IRS.
+Specifically, the user first estimates the LoS component of the cascaded BS-IRS-user channel, based on which the IRS passive refraction is designed to maximize the LoS path gain of the IRS-refracted channel for data transmission.
+Subsequently, the user estimates the effective IRS-refracted channel and the non-IRS-refracted channel, based on which an additional common phase shift is set for all IRS refracting elements to align these two channels for maximizing the received signal power at the user for data transmission, which also effectively converts the overall BS-user channel from fast to slow fading to reduce the outage probability.